Minnesota Department of Transportation

 Policy Owner: Chief Counsel, Office of Chief Counsel

-Policy Contact: Records and Information Manager, Office of Chief Counsel
+Policy Contact: Information Governance Coordinator, Office of Chief Counsel

 Policy statement

-The Minnesota Department of Transportation (MnDOT) must create and maintain a complete and accurate Records Retention Schedule for MnDOT’s official records in compliance with the law.
-Refer to the Legal Holds Policy for retention of records subject to a legal hold.
+The Minnesota Department of Transportation (MnDOT) must create and maintain complete and accurate records in compliance with state and federal laws.

-MnDOT employees must follow the Retention Schedule Procedures to:
+Additionally, MnDOT has created Records Retention and Disposal Procedures.
+MnDOT employees must follow the Records Retention Schedule and the Records Retention and Disposal Procedures to:

 Reason for policy

-MnDOT’s records are valuable assets and must be well-organized, easy to retrieve, and disposed of in accordance with this retention policy and the retention schedule.
+MnDOT records are valuable assets and must be well-organized, easy to retrieve, and disposed of in accordance with this policy and the retention schedule.
 Proper management of MnDOT’s records ensures the quality, reliability, integrity, shareability, security, and transparency of the records.

-Minnesota Statutes §15.17 requires MnDOT to make and keep all records necessary to accurately document the agency’s official activities.
+Minnesota Statutes §15.17 requires MnDOT to make and keep all records necessary to a full and accurate knowledge of the agency’s official activities.
 A critical part of MnDOT’s compliance with the law is the Retention Schedule.
-The schedule creates an inventory of all records and specifies where to keep the records, how long to retain a records series, and when and how the records can be disposed.
-The Records Disposition Panel approves the schedule.
+The retention schedule creates an inventory of all records series and specifies where to keep the records, how long to retain the records within each series, and when and how the records can be disposed.
+The Records Disposition Panel approves the retention schedule.

-This policy reduces legal risks and ensures efficient use of state resources by specifying record repository, avoiding duplication, limiting the retention period, and requiring disposal of records at the end of the retention period.
+This policy reduces legal risks and ensures efficient use of state resources by specifying record repositories, discouraging duplication, limiting retention, and requiring disposal of records at the end of their retention period.

 Applicability

-All MnDOT employees must comply with MnDOT policies.
+All MnDOT employees must comply with this policy.

 Key stakeholders with responsibilities under this policy include: